virtual-labs/lab-s3-test/README.md

 # lab-s3-test
-This private repo is created for testing new configurations.
+This private repo is created for testing new configurations..